 Grab a pair of dumbbells and stand with your feet shoulder-width apart.
 Hold the dumbbells up overhead with straight arms and a neutral grip (palms facing each other).
 Brace your core and without moving your upper arms, lower the dumbbells behind your head.
 Try to get your forearms at least parallel to the floor.
 Pause briefly, straighten your arms, and return to the starting position.

 Dumbbell Shoulder Press

-Shoulder presses work more than just your shoulders.
+Shoulder presses work more than just your shoulders and are an integral part of the 30 day arm challenge.
 You’ll also train your upper chest muscles and your triceps with every press.
 They’re a great addition to a balanced arm routine.